dr8co/PrivacyShield/README.md

 ### IMPORTANT: A note on installing/building BLAKE3

-BLAKE3 is not available in the package repositories of most Linux distributions, so you will need to build it from source and install it manually.
+BLAKE3 is not available in the package repositories of most Linux distributions, so you will need to build it from the source and install it manually.

-You can run [install_blake3.sh](./install_blake3.sh) script to install BLAKE3 automatically, Or you can follow the steps at [BLAKE3's GitHub page](https://github.com/BLAKE3-team/BLAKE3/blob/master/c/README.md#building)
+You can run [install-blake3.sh](./scripts/install-blake3.sh) script to install BLAKE3 automatically, Or you can follow the steps at [BLAKE3's GitHub page](https://github.com/BLAKE3-team/BLAKE3/blob/master/c/README.md#building)

 Another option is to install BLAKE3 using a package manager, such as [Vcpkg](https://vcpkg.io): `vcpkg install blake3`.